9 Real Estate Investing Platforms For Non-Accredited Investors

 3. Fundrise

-Fundrise is one of the most popular real estate crowdfunding sites for non-accredited investors to choose from a variety of portfolios.
+Fundrise is one of the most popular real estate crowdfunding sites for non-accredited investors to choose from various portfolios.

 Each portfolio includes a diversified selection of real estate investments.
 Every portfolio except the Premium option is open to non-accredited investors.